operator-playground-io/Keycloak-Operator-tile/tutorials/create-realm.md

 ---
-title: Create Keycloak Realm using Keycloak Admin Console
+title: Keycloak Realm Creation
-description: This tutorial explains how to create Keycloak Realm using Keycloak Admin Console
+description: Learn how to create a Keycloak realm using Keycloak Admin console?
 ---

-### Create a realm
+### What is a Realm?

- Realm in Keycloak is the equivalent of a tenant.
-It allows creating isolated groups of applications and users.
+ A realm in Keycloak is the equivalent of a tenant.
+The functionalities of a realm include the following:
- By default there is a single realm in Keycloak called master.
+-	It allows you to create isolated groups of users and applications.
- This is dedicated to manage Keycloak and should not be used for your own applications.
+-	The default realm called master manages the Keycloak, but is not recommended for a user’s own applications.

+### Create a Keycloak Realm.

-Please follow following Steps to create Keycloak Realm using Keycloak Admin Console :
+Follow the steps below to create a Keycloak realm using Admin console.

-1. Open the Keycloak Admin Console.
+**Step 1: Open the Keycloak Admin Console.**

-2. Hover the mouse over the dropdown in the top-left corner where it says Master, then click on Add realm.Please refer following snapshot:
+**Step 2: Select the ‘master’ option from the dropdown by hovering the mouse on the menu.**
+Step 3: Click on `Add realm` option.
+See the snapshot below.

   ![](_images/add-realm.png)